pintodas16/freeCodeCampDSA-Projects/README.md

 First i am eliminteing all the non-alphanumeric character from it after getting this string then i have check this string is palindrome or not

     1. To eliminate all the non-alphanumeric character i am using here two built in method. first one is str[i].charCodeAt(0) and the other one is String.fromCharCode(value)

-    2. then i check updatedString is palindrome or not . if palindrome then return true otherwise return false
+    2. then i check updatedString is palindrome or not . if palindrome then return true otherwise return false.

 ## ceasars cipher problem